strongdan/blog/_posts/2017-09-03-Magic-Functions.md

 `$env` allows you to manage Jupyter Notebook environment variables without having to restart the kernel.
 If you type `%env` without an argument, you will get a JSON list of all environment variables.

+<h3>Timing</h3>

+You can time how long a

 <h3>Shell Commands</h3>

-You can also execute shell commands from within Jupyter by using the exclamation mark. `!ls *.csv` will list out any csv files and `!pip update numpy` will update your numpy installation.
+These aren't magic commands, but you can also execute shell commands from within Jupyter by using the exclamation mark. `!ls *.csv` will list out any csv files and `!pip update numpy` will update your numpy installation.
+Virtually every BASH command will work using the __!__.

+<h3>Defining Your Own Magics</h3>

+It is possible to define custom magics, either using your own standalone functions or by using a base class from IPython (IPython.core.magic.Magics).
+This is a bit more advanced feature and requires some understanding of object-oriented programming in Python.
+If you want to know how to create custom magics, check out the [documentation](https://ipython.org/ipython-doc/3/config/custommagics.html#defining-magics).